 Corsac Foxes are protected in strict nature reserves (the highest protection status for the territory) and in national parks in China, Russia, Turkmenistan, Uzbekistan and Mongolia.

 No special conservation programs have been carried out.
 Outside of protected areas, the Corsac has the status of game species.

-Corsac Foxes breed well in captivity.
+Corsac Foxes breed well in captivity if given ample room with a very large enclosure similar to the steppes and rocky areas they would inhabit in the wild.
 In Moscow Zoo, during the 1960's, one pair of Corsac Foxes produced six litters during the time that they remained together.
-Corsac Foxes are easily habituated to humans.
+Corsac Foxes can become easily habituated to humans.